-Bishop Roy Edward Campbell, Jr
+Bishop Roy Edward Campbell, Jr.

 Bishop Roy E. Campbell, Jr., was born on November 19, 1947 to Roy Edward Campbell, Sr. and Julia Ann (Chesley) Campbell, and has been a life-long member of the Archdiocese of Washington.
 He was baptized at St. Mary Star of the Sea in Indian Head, MD, received his First Holy Communion in 1956 at Saint Cyprian Church in Southeast Washington and the Sacrament of Confirmation in 1959 at the Shrine of the Sacred Heart Church in Northwest Washington.

 He attended Bruce Elementary Public School and for seventh and eighth grade, he attended Shrine of the Sacred Heart School in Washington.
 He is a 1965 graduate of Archbishop Carroll High School in Washington.
-Father Campbell majored in Zoology, with minors in Anthropology and Chemistry at Howard University, before leaving to work at Suburban Trust Company as a teller in order to continue to pay his way to complete his studies.
+Bishop Campbell majored in Zoology, with minors in Anthropology and Chemistry at Howard University, before leaving to work at Suburban Trust Company as a teller in order to continue to pay his way to complete his studies.
 Campbell earned a graduate degree in retail banking from the Consumer Bankers Association’s Graduate School of Retail Bank Management at the University of Virginia’s McIntire School of Commerce, and worked in the retail banking industry in the Washington-Baltimore area until taking early retirement in 2002.

-Throughout his life, Father Campbell was an active Catholic both in parishes and the broader Washington-area community, serving as a lector and usher at the Shrine of the Sacred Heart, as a member on the Pastoral and Finance Councils.
+Throughout his life, Bishop Campbell was an active Catholic both in parishes and the broader Washington-area community, serving as a lector and usher at the Shrine of the Sacred Heart, as a member on the Pastoral and Finance Councils.
 He also had an interest at a young age in a vocation to the priesthood.

 “Upon graduating from the eighth grade, Capuchin Friars invited me to join other boys for part of the summer at their seminary, outside Pittsburgh.
 I enjoyed my stay with them, but was not ready to commit to attending seminary high school.
 However, the crucifix that I purchased there at age 13 still hangs on the wall of my bedroom,” he said.

-A turning point for Father Campbell occurred in December of 1995, while leaving work in Baltimore.
+A turning point for Bishop Campbell occurred in December of 1995, while leaving work in Baltimore.
 He passed a person on the street begging for food, and he took him to get something to eat.
 “What he said to me I have never forgotten, ‘You’re a Christian, aren’t you?’
 Campbell recalled.
 “My answer to him is just as memorable, ‘I try to be.’
 I saw Jesus in that man, as clearly as I saw the man himself.
 That encounter started my reflecting on my relationship with Jesus in a very different way.”

 In 1999, Campbell entered the archdiocese’s permanent diaconate program in the Class of 2004’s Aspirant Year.
 During that time, he assisted in planning and serving in liturgies, tutoring grade school children through St. Gabriel parish’s Petworth Youth Program, volunteered at Bethlehem House with adults who had physical and learning disabilities, and at the Joseph P. Kennedy Institute with children who had emotional and learning disabilities.